Victorian Solar Rebates Explained

 - All of which you can submit online via the Solar Victoria - Rebate Application Form (after your solar system is installed)

 - Jim's Energy will provide the above paperwork as part of our post-installation process but it is the responsibility of the customer to apply for the subsidy.

-- Even if you have not yet signed a contract with a solar provider, you can still register your interest with solar.vic.gov.au and receive information in anticipation as the subsidy will be provided on a first in, best dressed basis.
+- Even if you have not yet signed a contract with a solar provider, you can still register your interest with solar.vic.gov.au and check your eligibility and receive information in anticipation as the subsidy will be provided on a first in, best dressed basis.

 If you are exporting excess solar generation to the grid, you can earn additional savings through feed-in tariffs.
 The single-rate minimum in Victoria is currently 9.9c/kWh but as of 1 July 2018, some retailers may also offer you a time-varying feed-in tariff.